 However, the focus of Pryor’s book is on site-specific installations, and performance in ensemble, devised and pedagogic contexts.
 I have chosen to designate Loveplay and Luminosity as “time-hop” rather than “time slip” plays, in order to highlight the conscious choices of the playwright rather than the unpredictable and momentary intrusion of the uncanny past in devised performance.
 Early examples of the time-hop tradition in post-war British theatre would include Caryl Churchill’s Cloud 9 and Howard Brenton’s The Romans in Britain, both of which, in different ways, have cast a long cultural shadow, and both of which premiered within 18 months of each other in February 1979 and October 1980, respectively.
 Modern inheritors of the tradition include Zinnie Harris’s The Wheel (Traverse Theatre, 2011) and Ella Hickson’s Oil (Almeida, 2016), both of which seem to operate on Cloud 9 time, in which a hundred years passes in the world but the characters age much less, as if to indicate a slow journey to enlightenment, or indeed, that nothing has changed very much at all.

-That this form of temporal distortion and acceleration should find its expression in two celebrated plays at the end of the 1970s – Cloud 9 and The Romans in Britain – seems to fit with Sarah Grochala’s argument that the advent of “disorganised capitalism” since the 1970s has led to a perception of compressed space and time in contemporary society that is characteristic of what she calls, after Zygmunt Bauman, “liquid modernity”; this has led to new modes of theatre that exhibit “liquid dramaturgies” (77).
+That this form of temporal distortion and acceleration should find its expression in two celebrated plays at the end of the 1970s – Cloud 9 and The Romans in Britain – seems to fit with Sarah Grochala’s argument that the advent of “disorganised capitalism” since the 1970s has led to a perception of compressed space and time in contemporary society that is characteristic of what she calls, after Zygmunt Bauman, “liquid modernity”; this has led to new modes of theatre that exhibit “liquid dramaturgies” (Grochala 2017, 77).
 Seen this way, the single location and headlong rush through time of Loveplay and Luminosity look rather less like the confident – or even smug – millennial celebration of the “end of history” that they might at first appear to be.
-Instead, they resemble plays about places that are haunted, in Pryor’s sense of the time slip (31), but also places where history is closing in on us, accelerating and collapsing towards us .
+Instead, they resemble plays about places that are haunted, in Pryor’s sense of the time slip (Pryor 2017, 31), but also places where history is closing in on us, accelerating and collapsing towards us (Grochala 2017, 79).

-Grochala’s further discussion of theatrical time as organised on two axes, that of succession and that of simultaneity is also useful here (93), in delineating the treatment of space and time in these time-hop plays.
+Grochala’s further discussion of theatrical time as organised on two axes, that of succession and that of simultaneity is also useful here (Grochala 2017, 93), in delineating the treatment of space and time in these time-hop plays.
 Through their leaps forward (and, in the case of Luminosity, backwards) in time, while insisting on the same location throughout, I contend that both plays bend the logic of the play away from succession and towards simultaneity.
 The presence of ghosts passing across the plots of land (Stafford 2001, 65-66), Saul Mercer rising up from his grave and confronting his murderer (Stafford 2001, 56), and lovers meeting at the beginning and end of Loveplay with the incantation, “Here/You/Now/This” (Buffini 2001, 13, 90), all point to the idea that these events are happening simultaneously and recurrently in this place.
 They are, to quote Buffini’s Roxanne again, “landscapes of time”.

 The End of History